Babeheaven: History

-Musical Style and Influences
+In 2025, the duo released the EP Slower Than Sound through the independent label Scenic Route.
+Recorded largely in Andersen’s home studio, the five-track release featured a guest appearance from Samba Jean-Baptiste and included a cover of Todd Rundgren’s “Tiny Demons”.
+Reviews noted a shift towards a more minimal and introspective sound, with publications highlighting its restrained production and reflective tone compared with the band’s earlier releases.

-Babeheaven's music blends elements of dream pop, trip-hop, and alternative R&B, drawing comparisons to artists such as Portishead and Cocteau Twins.
-Andersen's evocative vocals and Travis' layered instrumentation contribute to a sound that is both melancholic and immersive.
-Their songwriting often explores themes of nostalgia, relationships, and personal introspection.
+In July 2026, the duo released "Lasagna" as a single for their album I See Them, I See Me, which is scheduled to release on September 18, 2026.

-Notable Performances and Collaborations
+Live performances and collaborations

 The band has performed live sessions with Boiler Room', BBC at Maida Vale COLORS and collaborated with various artists, including Navy Blue and Deem Spencer.
 They have also worked with directors and visual artists to create striking music videos, including Frank Lebon, Tegen Williams and Raf Fellner.
 Babeheaven has toured in support of acts such as The Japanese House, Nilüfer Yanya and Loyle Carner, further expanding their reach within the alternative music scene.

 Fashion and visual aesthetics are integral to Babeheaven's identity, leading to collaborations with brands like Ganni and features in Vogue.